linuxcaffe/tw-needs-hook/README.md

 #### need UDA
-A new UDA (User Defined Attribute) is defined, with constrained (string) values 1 - 6 The "need:" uda would be considered "required" and a value should be assigned to all tasks.
+A new UDA (User Defined Attribute) is defined, with constrained (string) values 1 - 6

+The "need:" uda would be considered "required" (for this method to be effective) and a value should be assigned to all tasks.

 Assign a value like any other uda;